 Cloud Adoption and Remote Work

-With more businesses moving to the cloud and supporting remote teams, their digital systems have become harder to protect.
-This shift has led to higher spending on cloud security tools—pushing up cybersecurity startups valuation and fueling cybersecurity market trends.
+With more companies migrating to the cloud and extending remote teams, their digital infrastructures have grown more difficult to shield.
+This development has increased cloud-based security tool expenditures—driving up cybersecurity startups' valuation and propelling cybersecurity market trends.

 Regulations Are Getting Stricter

-Governments around the world are enforcing tougher rules on data privacy and cybersecurity.
-To stay compliant, companies are being forced to upgrade their defenses—driving even more demand for security solutions.
+Governments globally are imposing stricter regulations around data privacy as well as cybersecurity.
+To remain compliant, businesses are being compelled to strengthen their defenses—fuelling even more demand for security solutions.

 The Threat Landscape